 "How many of you want to be a billionaire?"
 Charles F. Goetz, serial entrepreneur and senior lecturer in organization & management, asks his students.
 "How important is it for you to be mentioned in the same group as Steve Jobs, Bill Gates, and Mark Zuckerberg?"
-If you are an entrepreneur or are planning on being one someday, Goetz says it's important to ask yourself now, "Just how much money is really enough?"
+If you are an entrepreneur or are planning on being one someday.
+Goetz says it's important to being one someday, Goetz says it's important to ask yourself now, "Just how much money is really enough?"